mmenor/assembly_workshop2019/index.md

 While the arguments look identical, they have different purposes.
 The first argument specifies a FASTA file of the sequence(s) we want to index.
 In this case contains only chromosome 21 of the human genome.
 The second argument specifies the name of the index, which I chose to name the same as the input.

+Generally, you don't build a reference genome index with every analysis.
+Once you built an index for hg19, you can reuse it with future projects.
+In fact, you could just download pre-built indices for popular genomes and just use those, e.g. [Illumina iGenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html).

 # Align Reads

 There are many progams to pick for aligning DNA reads to a reference.
 We've chosen [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) as our aligner.
 The output of Bowtie2 aligning the reads (FASTQ files) is a single file containing both the aligned and unaligned reads called a SAM file.